thoth-tech/documentation/docs/OnTrack/Capstone Self Enrolment/Capstone Self Enrolment Project Proposal.md

 ### Data Management

-- The task should auatomatically collect student names and IDs.
+- The task should automatically collect student names and IDs.
 - All form responses should be downloadable as a CSV file for each unit separately.
 - Admins should have the ability to modify the form to add/remove project teams or companies.